ericlay/systrayUpdater/README.md

 Uses config file for options.
 - Terminal command and option (usually `-e`)
 - Timer duration for `checkupdates` to run in backgound
-- Option to use `checkupdates -d` to preload new pkgs to cache (must complete update before installing new pkgs or suffer partial updates!)
 - Custom system tray icon

 Includes:
 - .desktop file for autostarting
-- Pacman hook files to avoid partial updates
 - Tray and shortcut icons

 TODO
-- look into adding option to view news
+- look into adding option to view news or quick list